-White Spotted Rabbit Snail (Tylomelania sp) Snail Species Profile
+White Spotted Rabbit Snail (Tylomelania sp) Species Profile & Care Guide

 The White Spotted Rabbit Snail makes a great addition to an established community tank.
 These snails are very peaceful creatures and are not aggressive by any means.
 These snails appear very inquisitive about their surroundings.
 Rabbit Snails are very active both during the day and at night.